niedev/RTranslator/README.md

 <br /><br />

 <h3>Bugs and problems</h3>
-I remember that the app is still a beta.
+I remind you that the app is still in beta.
 The bugs found are the following:

 - For some languages, the TTS does not work.
 Reinstall the text-to-speech engine to solve.
 - On some devices, there are device search problems.